 - A completed application form of the eTA New Zealand for Brazil

-- The purpose of travel
+- Proof of purpose of travel

-- NZ eTA and IVL payment via a valid debit or credit card
+- NZeTA and IVL payment via a valid debit or credit card

 - Valid email address

 Family members visiting New Zealand together are required to apply separately for each of their New Zealand eTAs, including minors.
 Applying on behalf of other family members is permitted so long as the traveller makes sure to submit their relative’s passport and personal information in the NZeTA application form.

 How Long Does It Take to Get the New Zealand eTA from Brazil?